SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 done is to conduct an [EventStorming](https://eventstorming.com) session with the domain experts in the chosen field.

-The result of the EventStorming session is captured as artifacts and described as part of the project documentation.
+The results of the EventStorming session are captured as artifacts and described as part of the project documentation.

 <p class="note">We store the EventStorming artifacts as images under the project root in the